MEAM510-Group30/Grand-Theft-Autonomous-30/README.md

-# Grand-Theft-Automation-G30
+# Grand-Theft-Autonomous-G30
-This is the repository for project Grand Theft Automation @ MEAM5100 UPenn
+This is the repository for project Grand Theft Autonomous @ MEAM5100 UPenn

 ## Software Architecture: